aDENTinTIME/divio-cloud-docs/background/project-about-boilerplates.rst

 Various Boilerplates are provided as defaults.
 Some provide only basic HTML and CSS, whereas more sophisticated ones include advanced frontend tooling: NPM, webpack, Sass and other components.
-It it's also possible to define and reuse your own.
+It's also possible to define and reuse your own.

 .. _built-in-boilerplates: